-In accordance with 34 CFR Part 668, you have the right to know certain information about LBCC, including a variety of academic information, financial assistance information, institutional information, information on completion or graduation rates, institutional security policies and crime statistics, athletic program participation rates and financial support data.
-See www.linnbenton.edu/go/righttoknow for details on where to find this information.
+In accordance with 34 CFR Part 668, you have the right to know certain information about LBCC, including a variety of academic information, financial assistance information, institutional information, information on completion or graduation rates, institutional security policies and crime statistics, and financial support data.
+For details, see www.linnbenton.edu/about-lbcc/policies/student-right-to-know.